January 10th, 2012 by admin

 In terms of economy too, London is among the leading centers in the world today.
 Being a major center for international business and commerce today, London is the top third in the world economy; after New York and Tokyo.
 London also is a home that provides a wide range of education to the students all around the globe.
 Every year, thousands of students look forward to get admitted in the top universities and schools in London.
 It has a very famous mark in the field of education.
 The rich and varied cultural diversities in London hold a place for many entertainments and leisure parks in and around the city attracting most of the tourists every year.

-October 20th, 2011 by admin
+March 15th, 2011 by admin